Get Lit with All of It: Little Women

 Join Alison Stewart, host of WNYC’s All Of It, for the next installment in their monthly book club series featuring the perennial classic Little Women.
 Alison will be joined by bestselling authors Kate Bolick (Spinster: Making a Life of One’s Own), and Anne Boyd Rioux (Meg, Jo, Beth, Amy: The Story of Little Women and Why It Still Matters) to discuss what has made this holiday favorite an intergenerational classic.
 Why do we still look at the March sisters as prototypes, and how will a new generation of readers react to the upcoming Greta Gerwig adaptation this Christmas?

-Plus, a performance by Molly Burch and holiday beverages!
+Plus, a performance by Molly Burch!
 Buy a ticket for yourself and read along with Alison and Team All Of It, or buy a table and get your whole book club to come along!

 Join Alison Stewart, host of WNYC’s All of It, alongside bestselling authors and fellow book lovers on the air, online and in person for this monthly book club series.
 We’ll read books, share our progress on Instagram and gather for monthly evenings in The Greene Space with Alison and a marquee author.
 You’ll have the opportunity to spend some time with the author and ask your burning questions about the novel.